bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform.md

    For AWS accounts, this is done through a cross-account IAM role.
    For Azure account, this is done through a service principal (scoped to a specific resource group) for the Bodo Platform application.
-   This gives the platform the ability to provision and manage cloud resources in your account.
+   This allows the platform to provision and manage cloud resources in your account.
 2. Details regarding metadata storage.
-The platform needs to store certain metadata to carry out its functions, such as the state of your various cloud deployments, logs, etc.
+The platform needs to store specific metadata to carry out its functions, such as the state of your various cloud deployments, logs, etc.
    On AWS, this data is stored in an S3 bucket and a DynamoDB table.
    On Azure, this data is stored in a storage container.